rzeldent/esp32-smartdisplay/README.md

 >[!TIP]
 >The template for the `lv_conf.h` file can be found in the LVGL library at `.pio/libdeps/<board>/lvgl/lv_conf_template.h`.

-## More on PSRAM

-At boot the ESP32 has approx 315Kb usable memory (from the 520Kb present).
-Displays with a controller do not have an internal frame buffer to save the state of the display.
-However, if the display is using the direct 16bits parallel connection, there is no controller and the contents of the RAM is copied to the display at a fast rate.
-This buffer is allocated from the memory of the ESP32.

-If using the normal SRAM, this would (for the ESP32_4827S043 with a 480x270 pixels) snoop away 480x270x2 = 261120 bytes, leaving only 54140 bytes for the application.
-This can be done and works.
-However, the other boards with a resolution of 800x480, 800x480x2 = 768000 bytes are required.
-This is more than the available RAM.

-This is the reason for boards with a direct 16bits parallel connection 8Mb of PSRAM is added and should be used to store this buffer.

-The standard definition of the ```esp32-s3-devkitc-1.json``` does not have any configuration for the increases flash size and PSRAM.
-This is one of the reasons a special board definitions have been created.

-## More on LV_COLOR_16_SWAP
+## LV_COLOR_16_SWAP

 The LVGL library has a define called **LV_COLOR_16_SWAP** in the ```lvgl_conf.h```.
 The value can be 1 or 0.
 This variable will swap the byte order of the lv_color16_t.
 This is required because the SPI is by default LSB first.

-Setting this variable to true is recommended for the SPI interfaces: ST7789, GC9A01A, ILI9341 and ST7796.
+Setting this variable to true is recommended for the SPI interfaces (GC9A01A, ST7789, ILI9341 and ST7796).
 If not, a warning will be issued but the code should work.
 The parallel 16 bits panels without interface are not affected by this; the GPIO pin layout will change accordingly.

 This makes it easier to have only one definition for lv_conf.h and SquareLine.

 >[!IMPORTANT]
->If this is not done, the code will run but swapping will be done runtime (and degrading the performance).
+>If this is not done, the code will run but swapping will be done runtime (degrading a bit the performance).
 >So it is preferable to always set the LV_COLOR_16_SWAP to 1 when using SPI.

 Additionally, when using the [SquareLine Studio](https://squareline.io/) for designing the user interface, the display properties (under the project settings) must match this variable.